-The potential for accidental or malicious changes or omissions by the IANA Functions Operator or Root Zone Maintainer.
+The potential for accidental or malicious changes or omissions by the IFO or Root Zone Maintainer.

-The potential for out-of-policy changes by the IANA Functions Operator.
+The potential for out-of-policy changes by the IFO.
 The term “policy” is used in its most general sense, representing formal Policy adopted by ICANN as well as established standards, practices, and processes.

 The potential for accidental or malicious errors in the communications path from the IFO to the Root Zone Maintainer.